You can listen to the audio version of this blog below.

 Look back and you’ll probably find that on more than one occasion you’ve been boring someone to tears at a party about a passion you love.

 Find that conversation.
-Was it DJing (The author's guilty pleasure), Italian cooking, rock-climbing?
-There will 100% be a time when you have done this.
+Was it DJing, Italian cooking, or rock climbing?
+There will 100% be a time when you’ve done this.

 If you can talk incessantly about something, that’s a good indicator of what your passion is.
 Or at least the beginnings of a hunch.